dfelinto/blender-manual/manual/animation/constraints/transform/limit_scale.rst

-   This constraint does not tolerate negative scale values (those you might use to mirror an object...): when you add it to an object or bone, even if no axis limit is enabled, nor the *For Transform* button, as soon as you scale your object, all negative scale values are instantaneously inverted to positive ones...
+   This constraint does not tolerate negative scale values (those you might use to mirror an object...): when you add it to an object or bone, even if no axis limit is enabled, nor the *Affect Transform* option, as soon as you scale your object, all negative scale values are instantaneously inverted to positive ones...
    And the boundary settings can only take strictly positive values.